blocksurance-dao/compound3-deepdive/README.md

 SUMMARY:
-The key driver of the Compound Protocol is the utilization variable, which is derived based on the ration of the totalSupply and the totalBorrow.
+The key driver of the Compound Protocol is the utilization variable, which is derived based on the ratio of the totalSupply and the totalBorrow.

 utilization = totalBorrow/totalSupply